 - Wafers: If you don’t like vanilla wafers, you can use shortbread cookies, butter cookies or Chessman cookies in place of the wafers.

 - Whipped Cream: You can absolutely substitute homemade whipped cream for the Cool Whip.
-However, I recommend you skip using it as a layer in the pudding – simply fold the homemade whipped cream into the pudding and use it as a topping
+However, I recommend you skip using cream as a layer in the pudding – it doesn’t hold up as well.
+Instead, I recommend folding your whipped cream into the pudding and using it as a topping instead.

 Banana pudding topping ideas